Export Conditions

 In most cases, to export from SQLite to Microsoft Excel, the following conditions are required:

-- It's important to choose the proper Excel output format:
+• It is important to choose the proper Excel output format:

 Configuring SQLite to Excel Exporting

-- Launch Exportizer Enterprise.
+1. Launch Exportizer Pro or Exportizer Enterprise.

-Export Steps
+Export Steps (GUI)

-- Open the registered SQLite database.
+1. Open the registered SQLite database.

-- Click Export.
+7. Click Export.

-Exporting SQLite to Excel using Command Line
+Exporting SQLite to Excel Using Command Line

 Exporting a table from SQLite file:

-"C:\Program Files (x86)\Vitaliy Levchenko\Exportizer Enterprise 8\exptizer.exe" /export /ExportType=EXCELXLSX /ExportMode=REPLACE+INSERT /RowsPerSheet=800000 /IncludeColNames /IncludeImages /IncludeMemo /SrcDBInterface=fd /SrcDBKind=FILE /SrcDBDriver=SQLITE /SrcDB=C:\MyData\org.db /SrcTableName=employee /TrgDB=C:\TEST\employee.xlsx
+"C:\Program Files (x86)\Vitalii Levchenko\Exportizer Enterprise 9\exptizer.exe" /export /ExportType=EXCELXLSX /ExportMode=REPLACE+INSERT /RowsPerSheet=800000 /SheetName=Employees "/TableTitle=Company Employees" /RangeName=employee /IncludeColNames /IncludeImages /IncludeMemo /SrcDBInterface=fd /SrcDBKind=FILE /SrcDBDriver=SQLITE /SrcDB=C:\MyData\org.db /SrcTableName=employee /TrgDB=C:\TEST\employee.xlsx

 Exporting all tables from SQLite file (one table per Excel file):

-"C:\Program Files (x86)\Vitaliy Levchenko\Exportizer Enterprise 8\exptizer.exe" /export /ExportType=EXCELXLSX /ExportMode=REPLACE+INSERT /RowsPerSheet=800000 /IncludeColNames /IncludeImages /IncludeMemo /SrcDBInterface=fd /SrcDBKind=FILE /SrcDBDriver=SQLITE /SrcDB=C:\MyData\org.db /SrcTableName=* /TrgDB=C:\TEST\*.xlsx
+"C:\Program Files (x86)\Vitalii Levchenko\Exportizer Enterprise 9\exptizer.exe" /export /ExportType=EXCELXLSX /ExportMode=REPLACE+INSERT /RowsPerSheet=800000 /IncludeColNames /IncludeImages /IncludeMemo /SrcDBInterface=fd /SrcDBKind=FILE /SrcDBDriver=SQLITE /SrcDB=C:\MyData\org.db /SrcTableName=* /TrgDB=C:\TEST\*.xlsx

 Exporting several tables from SQLite file to one target XLSX file (one table per Excel sheet):

-"C:\Program Files (x86)\Vitaliy Levchenko\Exportizer Enterprise 8\exptizer.exe" /export /ExportType=EXCELXLSX /ExportMode=REPLACE+INSERT /TableMappingsFile=C:\TEST\Sqlite2ExcelTableMappings.xml /RowsPerSheet=800000 /IncludeColNames /IncludeImages /IncludeMemo /SrcDBInterface=fd /SrcDBKind=FILE /SrcDBDriver=SQLITE /SrcDB=C:\MyData\org.db /TrgDB=C:\TEST\
+"C:\Program Files (x86)\Vitalii Levchenko\Exportizer Enterprise 9\exptizer.exe" /export /ExportType=EXCELXLSX /ExportMode=REPLACE+INSERT /TableMappingsFile=C:\TEST\Sqlite2ExcelTableMappings.xml /RowsPerSheet=800000 /IncludeColNames /IncludeImages /IncludeMemo /SrcDBInterface=fd /SrcDBKind=FILE /SrcDBDriver=SQLITE /SrcDB=C:\MyData\org.db /TrgDB=C:\TEST\

 In the last case, please pay attention to how the source-to-target table mappings are defined.
 We use /TableMappingsFile parameter which points to an XML file with the mappings definition.
 For exporting three tables, the file content may look like this: